suryajeetlondhe/flutter_interview_questions/README.md

 ✔ Makes code safer and cleaner.
 ✔ Helps manage nullable values efficiently.

 🚀 “Null-aware operators in Dart make handling null values easier, preventing crashes while keeping the code readable and safe!”

 ---

-27) Difference Between mainAxisAlignment and crossAxisAlignment in Flutter.
+27.Difference Between mainAxisAlignment and crossAxisAlignment in Flutter.
+---
-    In Flutter, both mainAxisAlignment and crossAxisAlignment are used in Row and Column widgets to control how children are positioned.
+In Flutter, both mainAxisAlignment and crossAxisAlignment are used in Row and Column widgets to
+    control how children are positioned.

 mainAxisAlignment: Aligns children along the main axis (horizontal in Row, vertical in Column).
 crossAxisAlignment: Aligns children along the cross axis (vertical in Row, horizontal in Column).
 Example in Row:
 Row(
 mainAxisAlignment: MainAxisAlignment.spaceEvenly, // Spaces children horizontally
 crossAxisAlignment: CrossAxisAlignment.center, // Aligns children vertically
 children: [
 Icon(Icons.star),
 Icon(Icons.favorite),